James P. Scanlan, Attorney at Law

 The Unreasonableness of Maintaining That One Disparity is Larger from a Relative Perspective While Another Disparity is Larger from an Absolute Perspective

-(May 25, 2010; rev. Jan.
-19, 2013)
+(May 25, 2010; rev. Rev. Sept.
+19, 2017)

-Some people drawn to this page by search engines may be more interested in the definitional/presentation issue treated on the Percentage Points sub-page of the Vignettes page.
+Some people drawn to this page by search engines may be more interested in the definitional/presentation issue treated on the Percentage Points subpage of the Vignettes page.

 There is a good deal of literature on differences in outcome rates that considers relative and absolute differences in outcome rates both to be legitimate ways of appraising the size of health, healthcare and other disparities, even when the measures yield opposite conclusions about the directions of changes in disparities over time or about the comparative size of two disparities in settings differentiated other than temporally.
 As a rule, when illustrating the way that the two measures support different conclusions, those doing so fail to note that one will also reach still different conclusions depending on whether one examines the relative difference in experiencing the outcome or the relative difference in avoiding the outcome.[i]
 In any case, some will discuss the choice of relative difference versus absolute difference as a measure of disparity as involving a value judgment.[ii]

-As discussed in many places on this site, neither the relative difference in one outcome, nor the relative difference in the opposite outcome, nor the absolute difference is a useful indicator of the comparative size of a disparity because each is affected by the overall prevalence of an outcome.
+As discussed in many places on this site, neither the relative difference in one outcome, the relative difference in the opposite outcome, nor the absolute difference is a useful indicator of the comparative size of a disparity because each is affected by the overall prevalence of an outcome.
 Further every one of these measures may change in one direction while there in fact occurs a meaningful change in the opposite direction.
 See, e.g., Measuring Health Disparities (MHD), Scanlan’s Rule, and Mortality and Survival pages.
-And while there can be situations where the absolute difference may be a more useful indicator of the importance of a disparity than either relative difference (see the Subgroup Effects sub-page of the Scanlan’s Rule page regarding number needed to treat), the only useful indicator of the size of disparity in a meaningful sense is an approach that derives from two rates the difference between the underlying means, as discussed on the Solutions sub-page of MHD.
+And while there can be situations where the absolute difference may be a more useful indicator of the importance of a disparity than either relative difference (see the Subgroup Effects subpage of the Scanlan’s Rule page regarding number needed to treat), the only useful indicator of the size of disparity in a meaningful sense is an approach that derives from two rates the difference between the underlying means, as discussed on the Solutions sub-page of MHD.

 The purpose of this page is to illustrate the unreasonableness, if not absurdity, of maintaining that from a relative perspective one disparity is larger while from an absolute perspective another disparity is larger.
-Table 1 below is derived from a table on the Case Study sub-page of the Scanlan’s Rule page where it is used to show the different perspectives from which one may view situations that reflect the same underlying difference between the circumstances of two groups.
+Table 1 below is derived from a table on the Case Study subpage of the Scanlan’s Rule page where it is used to show the different perspectives from which one may view situations that reflect the same underlying difference between the circumstances of two groups.
 (See also Table 1 from the 2008 Joint Statistical Meetings presentation.)
 That is, each setting involves a situation where the means of the underlying distributions differ by half a standard deviation, but where success and failure are dichotomized at different points.
 AGFR and DGFR represent the favorable outcome rates for an advantaged group (AG) and a disadvantaged group (DG).
-The other fields show the relative differences in the favorable outcome rate, the relative difference in the adverse outcome rate, the absolute differences between failure (or success) rates, and the odds ratio.[iii]
+The other fields show the relative differences in the favorable outcome rate, the relative differences in the adverse outcome rate, the absolute differences between failure (or success) rates, and the odds ratio.[iii]
 By way of further explanation with respect to the main point of this item, in Setting A, DG’s favorable outcome rate is 55% less than AG’s favorable outcome rate and 11 percentage points less than AG’s favorable (or adverse) outcome rate; in Setting B, DG’s favorable outcome rate is 43.5% less than AG’s favorable outcome rate and 17 percentage points less than AG’s favorable (or adverse) outcome rate.

 Table 1 (from Case Study sub-page) – Illustration of Associations of Measures